-We are offering \$ million in aggregate principal amount of % notes due 2025, which we refer to as the Notes.
-The Notes will mature on redeem the Notes in whole or in part at any time or from time to time on or after amount thereof plus accrued and unpaid interest, as discussed under the section titled "Description of the Notes - Optional Redemption" in this prospectus supplement.
+We are offering \$43.75 million in aggregate principal amount of 6.375% notes due 2025, which we refer to as the Notes.
+The Notes will mature on April 30, 2025.
+We will pay interest on the Notes on January 31, April 30, July 31 and October 31 of each year, beginning July 31, 2018.
+We may redeem the Notes in whole or in part at any time or from time to time on or after April 30, 2020, at the redemption price of 100% of the aggregate principal amount thereof plus accrued and unpaid interest, as discussed under the section titled "Description of the Notes - Optional Redemption" in this prospectus supplement.
 The Notes will be issued in minimum denominations of \$25 and integral multiples of \$25 in excess thereof.

-The Notes will be our direct unsecured obligations and rank pari passu, which means equal in right of passequently grant a security interest, to the extend of the value of the assets seemed so the Notes will be effectively subordinated to all of our existing and future secured unsubordinated indebtedness (or any indebtedness has its initially unsecured as to which we subequently grant a security interest), to the extent of the value of the assets securing such indebtedness, including, without limitation, borrowings under our senior secured revolving credit facility with Pacific Western Bank, or PWB, as amended (the "PWB Credit Facility"), of which we had \$38.2 million outstanding as of April 9, 2018.
-The Notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of our substitaires, As of April 9, 2018, or the Notes will be structurally subordinated to all existing and future indebtedness and other obligations for any of our substitaires, As of April 9, 2018, or the Notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of our substitaires, As of April 9, 2018, or the Notes will be substituted by the Notes will be substituted to the Notes will not be required to be guaranteed by any substitiary we may acquire or create in the future.
-For further discussion, see the section titled "Descriptio
+The Notes will be our direct unsecured obligations and rank pari passu, which means equal in right of payment, with all outstanding and future unsecured indebtedness issued by us.
+Because the Notes will not be secured by any of our assets, they will be effectively subordinated to all of our existing and future secured unsubordinated indebtedness (or any indebtedness that is initially unsecured as to which we subsequently grant a security interest), to the extent of the value of the assets securing such indebtedness, including, without limitation, borrowings under our senior secured revolving credit facility with Pacific Western Bank, or PWB, as amended (the "PWB Credit Facility"), of which we had \$38.2 million outstanding as of April 9, 2018.
+The Notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries, including OFS SBIC LLP ("SBIC LLP"), since the Notes will be obligations exclusively of OFS Capital Corporation and not of any of our subsidiaries.
+As of April 9, 2018, our subsidiaries had total indebtedness outstanding of \$149.9 million.
+None of our subsidiaries is a guaranter of the Notes will not be required to be guaranteed by any subsidiary we may acquire or create in the future.
+For further discussion, see the section titled "Description of the Notes" in this prospectus supplement.

 The Notes will also rank pari passu with, or equal to, our general liabilities (total liabilities, less debt).
 In total, these general liabilities were \$4.6 million as of December 31, 2017.
-We currently do not have outstanding debt that is subordinated to the Notes and do not currently intend to lissue indebtedness that expressly provides that it is subordinated to the Notes.
-Therefore, the Notes will not be senior to you of our indebtedness or obligation.
+We currently do not have outstanding debt that is subordinated to the Notes and do not currently intend to issue indebtedness that expressly provides that it is subordinated to the Notes.
+Therefore, the Notes will not be senior to any of our indebtedness or obligations.

 We intend to list the Notes on The Nasdaq Global Select Market, and we expect trading to commence thereon within 30 days of the original issue date under the trading symbol "OFSL".
 The Notes are expected to trade "flat."
-This means that purchasers will not pay, and sellers will not receive, any accused and unpaid interest on the Notes that is not included in the trading price.
+This means that purchasers will not pay, and sellers will not receive, any accrued and unpaid interest on the Notes that is not included in the trading price.
 Currently, there is no public market for the Notes, and there can be no assurance that one will develop.